Orthodontics for Children

 While there is no exact age for children to begin orthodontic treatment, the American Association of Orthodontists recommends visiting the orthodontist around age 7.

-By this age, most children have a mix of baby teeth and adult teeth, which make it easier for the orthodontist to correct tooth and especially jaw and bite problems sooner.
-This type of orthodotnic treatment usally reduces the amount of treatment and the severity of the problems in the future.
+Definitely by age 10, most children have a mix of baby teeth and adult teeth, which make it easier for the orthodontist to correct tooth and especially jaw and bite problems sooner.
+This type of orthodontic treatment usally reduces the amount of treatment and the severity of the problems in the future.
 Further, for most kids, we can wait until most/all of their adult teeth are in (11-13 yo), but about 5-10% of children have orthodontic problems that require earlier intervention.

 Early treatment allows your orthodontist to: